aman-Tomar-30/Netflix-Data-Analysis/README.md

-🎬 Netflix Data Analysis — NumPy, Pandas, Matplotlib This project explores and analyzes a Netflix dataset using powerful Python libraries such as NumPy, Pandas, and Matplotlib.
-The goal of the analysis is to understand content distribution, trends in release years, ratings, genres, and other key insights that shape Netflix's catalog.
+🎬 Netflix Data Analysis — Pandas, Matplotlib
+This project explores and analyzes a Netflix dataset using powerful Python libraries such as Pandas, and Matplotlib.
+The goal of the analysis is to understand content distribution, trends in release years, ratings and other key insights that shape Netflix's catalog.

 📌 Project Overview
 Performed exploratory data analysis (EDA) on Netflix titles.